Search

 Far From Photographic Memory

-Although this ability astonished scientists – and it truly is astonishing – its use is limited.
-Price struggles, as it happens, to learn and memorize simple things.
+Although this ability astonished scientists – and it truly is astonishing – Price has shared how she struggles to learn and memorize simple things.

 Worse, her constant recall of emotional traumas from the past interfered with her scholastic performance.